Blaber History, Family Crest & Coats of Arms

 Early History of the Blaber family

 This web page shows only a small excerpt of our Blaber research.
-Another 449 words (32 lines of text) covering the years 1230, 1273, 1379, 1408, 1433, 1442, 1500 and 1803 are included under the topic Early Blaber History in all our PDF Extended History products and printed products wherever possible.
+Another 225 words (16 lines of text) covering the years 1230, 1273, 1379, 1408, 1433, 1442, 1500 and 1803 are included under the topic Early Blaber History in all our PDF Extended History products and printed products wherever possible.

 Blaber has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Blaber have been found, including Blabber, Blaber, Blabour, Blabir, Blabre and others.